-In order to use Evolved Horizon™ to collect data from a thermocouple, the signal needs to be boosted using an amplifier such as the Adafruit MAX31855 breakout board, which is then connected to the digital i/o pins on the ARDUINO.
+In order to use Evolved Horizon™ to collect data from a thermocouple via an ARDUINO, the signal needs to be boosted using an amplifier such as the Adafruit MAX31855 breakout board, which is then connected to the digital i/o pins on the ARDUINO.
 This tutorial describes the whole process from hardware setup to data analyze.

 Step 1 Hardware setup

 This step requires a small amount of assembly, which will be described here.
 This amplifier only works with K-type thermocouples.

 The Adafruit board comes with a 2-pin terminal block for connection to the thermocouple, and a pin header for connecting to the board.
 These need to be soldered together.